PhilippaHartley/sim-mid-pointing/arl_simulation/golden_simulations/README.md

-These are the golden simulation.
+These are the golden simulations.

 From https://confluence.skatelescope.org/display/SE/SIM+Team%3A++Agree+pointing+simulation+parameters+%28SIM-43%29+next+steps+-+280619